The QEII Library provides a dedicated assistive technology space, located on the main floor of the library in room L2001.

 - voice dictation

-You can book the Assistive Technology Room online or at Lending Services on the main floor of the QEII library.
+You can book the Assistive Technology Room online.
 The room is available on a first come, first served basis and may be booked for up to three hours at a time, three times a week, three months in advance.

 There are three assistive technology workstations in the QEII Library.